The Baltic countries are willing to break the energy ties with Russia.

-"Really only nuclear power could provide cheap energy region, and eventually to export electricity to Poland.
-It must be remembered that the supply of additional gas and coal in Kaliningrad is only possible through the territory of Lithuania, and, therefore, the construction of additional thermal power station area does not cease to be the hostage of its enclave position.
-Also, please note that delivery technology, storage and liquefaction and liquefaction of gas is not cheap.
-And if we talk about the future economic development of the area, without a source of cheap electricity it will be impossible ", - said the deputy chief editor of news agency REGNUM Igor Pavlovsky.
+"In reality, only the nuclear power plant will be able to provide the region with cheap energy, and in the future it will also be able to export electricity to Poland.
+It is necessary to remember that the supply of additional gas and coal to Kaliningrad is possible only through the territory of Lithuania, and, therefore, when constructing additional CHP plants, the region does not cease to be a hostage to its enclave position.
+It is also necessary to take into account that the technology of delivery, storage and liquefaction and liquefaction of gas is not cheap.
+And if we talk about further economic development of the region, then it will be impossible without the source of cheap electricity ", - said the deputy chief editor of news agency REGNUM Igor Pavlovsky.

 It is important to understand whether the capacity is enough for cords Baltic States and foreign countries.
 Electricity consumption in Latvia, Lithuania and Estonia are not very big.
 Previously in this region worked the Ignalina Nuclear Power Plant, which gave out its power in the three Baltic states.
 Therefore, in terms of power transmission itself is no problem.
 With bundles with other countries difficult.
 Perhaps Baits will mount a new additional lines or switches.

 Ignalina nuclear Power Plant